MicrosoftDocs/cpp-docs/docs/windows/windows-runtime-cpp-template-library-wrl.md

  Here are some resources that can help you get working with the Windows Runtime C++ Template Library right away.

  [The Windows Runtime Library (WRL)](http://channel9.msdn.com/Events/Windows-Camp/Developing-Windows-8-Metro-style-apps-in-Cpp/The-Windows-Runtime-Library-WRL-)
- In this Channel 9 video, learn more about how the Windows Runtime C++ Template Library helps you write Universal Windows Platform apps and how to author and consume Windows Runtime components.
+ In this Channel 9 video, learn more about how the Windows Runtime C++ Template Library helps you write Universal Windows Platform (UWP) apps and how to author and consume Windows Runtime components.

  [How to: Activate and Use a Windows Runtime Component](../windows/how-to-activate-and-use-a-windows-runtime-component-using-wrl.md)
  Shows how to use the Windows Runtime C++ Template Library to initialize the Windows Runtime and activate and use a Windows Runtime component.